 Commitment to Diversity, Equity and Inclusion

 As a Hispanic-Serving Institution located on the traditional lands of the indigenous Kumeyaay people, both the San Diego State University Library and San Diego State University are deeply committed to supporting our diverse population of students, faculty, and staff.
-More details about the library's commitment to equity, diversity, and inclusion as well as our long-term EDI goals can be found in our Diversity Statement (link pending), and more information about the broader campus commitment to EDI, including goals and initiatives, can be found in the web pages from the Division of Diversity and Innovation and the Diversity page from SDSU's Faculty Advancement.
+More details about the library's commitment to equity, diversity, and inclusion as well as our long-term EDI goals can be found in our Diversity Statement (link pending), and more information about the broader campus commitment to EDI, including goals and initiatives, can be found in the web pages from the Division of Student Affairs and Campus Diversity.

 Campus Resources, Amenities, and Cultural Activities

 San Diego State University offers a wide array of employee resources, amenities, and cultural activities.
 The SDSU Division of Diversity and Innovation (DDI) has developed a number of Employee Resource Groups (ERGs) to build an inclusive environment for SDSU employees from various employment groups, with particular attention to employees from historically underrepresented and underserved backgrounds.
 SDSU faculty are eligible for discounted rates for many of the Aztec Recreation Center classes and facilities, including those offered by the Mission Bay Aquatic Center.
 There are a variety of dining options on campus or within a short walk from campus that accommodate virtually all dietary restrictions, and we are walking distance from a Trader Joe's supermarket.